techie-joe/core-dev/_includes/preview.md

 {% include ui.html %}

-Hero text and _colors_{: .n.text-red } grabs attention
+Hero message and _colored text_{: .n.text-red } grabs attention
 {: .hero }

 # Heading 1

 ![Featured image](https://techie-joe.github.io/core/images/299-400x300.jpg){: .float-right.ml.mb width=400 height=400 }

 Welcome to the demo!
-This page provide a glimpse of the theme's style and appearance.
-Use the `text-justify` class to neatly align any paragraph.
-Use the `big-first` class to enlarge the first letter.
-Use the `indent` class to nudge the first line.
+This page provide a glimpse of the theme's appearance.
+The `text-justify` class will neatly align a paragraph.
+While the `big-first` class will enlarge the first letter.
+If you want to nudge the first line, use the `indent` class.
 Indentation gives a sense of order and clarity, making an article easier to read.
-Include [images](#including-images) and [hyperlinks](#hyperlinks) to make things more engaging.
+You may also include [images](#include-images) and [hyperlinks](#hyperlink) to make things more engaging.
 {: .text-justify.big-first }

 **Leave whitespace between paragraphs for clarity.**